bartoszgebarowski/Chrome-rock-band/README.md

 ### Honorable mentions

 * Daisy McGirr - tutor of the Code Institute who helped me through my studies on every occasion and hour
-* David Bowers - fellow student, that shared plethora of information during Project Portfolio 1 webinar
+* David Bowers - a fellow student that shared a plethora of information during the Project Portfolio 1 webinar
 * Anna Sosnowska - a friend, for her constant moral support
-* Tobiasz Chodarewicz - a friend, who inspired me to sign up with Code Institute
+* Tobiasz Chodarewicz - a friend who inspired me to sign up with Code Institute
-* Developers from CD Projekt RED - for creating an amazing and believable world based on the tabletop role-playing game by Mike Pondsmith
+* Developers from CD Projekt RED - for creating a fantastic and believable world based on the tabletop role-playing game by Mike Pondsmith
-* Refused - for excellent portrayal of Samurai band.
+* Refused - for an excellent portrayal of Samurai band.
 * You - for visiting my repository and reading the documentation

-You all, are truly breathtaking.
+You all are truly breathtaking.

 ### Content